-From tiny desktop amps to do-it-all modelling machines and tasteful vintage-aping valve combos, there has never been a better choice of budget amps available.
+From tiny desktop amps to do-it-all modelling machines and tasteful vintage-aping valve combos, there has never been a better choice of cheap guitar amps available.

-We believe these amps represent the best bang-for-your-buck value in the world today - ideal starting points for beginners, those looking for a small 'at home'/studio boxes, gigging guitarists and, of course, those among us who just can't help themselves.
+We believe these amps represent the best bang-for-your-buck value in the world today - they're ideal starting points for beginners, those looking for a small 'at home'/studio boxes and gigging guitarists alike.

 Ahead, you'll find lunchbox tube heads, digital modelling combos, desktop amps and mini amps, which will suit players of all styles and abilities.